Farmers React to USDA Allocating $700 Million for Regenerative Agriculture

-For three generations, the Harris family farmed south Georgia-based White Oak Pastures the conventional way, relying heavily on chemicals, pesticides and antibiotics.
-In the mid-1990s, fourth generation farmer Will Harris started the transition to regenerative methods, which prioritize building and preserving healthy soils, avoiding synthetic fertilizers and pesticides, and minimal or no tilling.
+For three generations, the Harris family farmed White Oak Pastures, based in southern Georgia, the conventional way, relying heavily on chemicals, pesticides, and antibiotics.
+In the mid-1990s, fourth-generation farmer Will Harris started the transition to regenerative methods, which prioritize building and preserving healthy soils, avoiding synthetic fertilizers and pesticides, and minimal or no tilling.

-Like many regenerative farmers and proponents, Harris intently listened to Agriculture Secretary Brooke Rollins’ Dec.
+Like many regenerative farmers and proponents, Harris intently listened to Agriculture Secretary Brooke Rollins’s Dec.
 10 introduction of a Regenerative Pilot Program that will allocate $700 million to support regenerative agriculture.

-“For the first time in my lifetime, the USDA is publicly showing an interest in this kind of production, and that is encouraging,” Harris said.
+“For the first time in my lifetime, the [Department of Agriculture] is publicly showing an interest in this kind of production, and that is encouraging,” Harris said.

 Harris told The Epoch Times that White Oak started transitioning to regenerative farming in 1995.

-In 1976, he graduated from the University of Georgia with an animal science degree, returned to the farm, and ran it as an “industrial, conventional, monocultural cattle guy just as my father was.”
+In 1976, he said, he graduated from the University of Georgia with an animal science degree, returned to the farm, and ran it as his father had, as an “industrial, conventional, monocultural cattle guy.”

 Regenerative farming, Harris said, “respects the cycles of nature.”

-Rollins made the announcement at a press conference Dec.
-10, alongside Secretary of Heath and Human Services Robert F. Kennedy Jr., Centers for Medicare and Medicaid Services Administrator Dr. Mehmet Oz, and regenerative farmers from California, Indiana, and Missouri.
+Rollins made the announcement at a news conference on Dec.
+10, alongside Secretary of Health and Human Services Robert F. Kennedy Jr., Centers for Medicare and Medicaid Services Administrator Mehmet Oz, and regenerative farmers from California, Indiana, and Missouri.

 “Protecting and improving the health of our soil is critical, not only for the future viability of farmland, but to the future success of American farmers,” Rollins said.

-“In order to continue to be the most productive and most efficient growers in the world, we must protect our topsoil from unnecessary erosion and boost the microbiome of the soil,” she added.
+“In order to continue to be the most productive and most efficient growers in the world, we must protect our topsoil from unnecessary erosion and boost the microbiome of the soil,” she said.

-The program will take funding from existing USDA conservation programs, including $400 million from the USDA’s Environmental Quality Incentives Program and $300 million from its Conservation Stewardship Program, according to a USDA press release.
+The program will take funding from existing Department of Agriculture (USDA) conservation programs, including $400 million from the USDA’s Environmental Quality Incentives Program and $300 million from its Conservation Stewardship Program, according to a USDA statement.

-White Oak Pastures’ regenerative farming methods are helping to restore the land’s biodiversity and water quality.
+The regenerative farming methods at White Oak Pastures are helping to restore the land’s biodiversity and water quality.
 (Courtesy of Jenni Harris)

 It will be managed by the Natural Resources Conservation Service (NRCS).